Research and Evaluation

 Kitson-Boyce, R., Blagden, N., Winder, B., & Dillon, G. (2018).
 A prison-model of CoSA: The potential to offer ‘through the gate’ support and accountability.
 Journal of Sexual Aggression.
 1-17.
 10.1080/13552600.2018.1509575

-Trustees from the Safer Living Foundation that also belong to the SOCAMRU at Noottingham Trent University have recently released a book series on Sexual Crime.
+Trustees from the Safer Living Foundation, who also belong to the SOCAMRU at Nottingham Trent University, have recently released a book series on Sexual Crime.
 One of the books is concerned with Circles of Support and Accountability.
 Others look at the experience of imprisonment and the prevention of sexual offences.

 For access to the book series please click here.
 All proceeds from this book series go to the Safer Living Foundation Charity